 When assessing application suitability for migration, begin by analyzing your entire portfolio.
 Decide which parts of your business would benefit most from cloud services and migrate those first.
 Take into account any highly-customized or integrated application profiles when considering migration costs, since costs can vary widely for these items.

-Applications, databases and storage, as well as VMWare, can be migrated to a cloud platform.
+You can migrate applications, databases, storage, and VMWare to a cloud platform.
 You may want to consider a Managed Platform service to help your organization successfully manage and execute large migration projects brought about by mergers and acquisitions, on-prem to cloud, or data modernization efforts.

 Security and Compliance on Cloud Platforms